Here's a Call of Duty Modern Warfare 2 Black Friday deal

 (Pocket-lint) - It's Black Friday week and that means a whole ton of deals on tech and games.
 That also includes some products and titles that have only recently released, including Call of Duty: Modern Warfare II.

 The Activision shooter might not be a month old yet, but there's a great discount on the full game already.
-You can get it on PlayStation 5, Xbox Series X/S or PS4 for just £56.99 - a saving of 19 per cent just a mere days after it was expanded to include Warzone 2.0 and DMZ.
+You can get it on PlayStation 5, Xbox Series X/S or PS4 for just £56.99 in the UK, $55 in the US - savings of up to 20 per cent just a mere days after it was expanded to include Warzone 2.0 and DMZ.
 That's amazing value for a big game that's seen 25 million players log into already.

 You can find the PS5, Xbox and PS4 deals below.